ibm-cloud-docs/Cloudant/api/replication.md

 This also changes the document revision value.
 Therefore,
-get the revision value immediately before you delete the document, otherwise you might get an [HTTP 409 "document update conflict"](/docs/services/Cloudant?topic=cloudant-http#http-status-codes) response.
+get the revision value immediately before you delete the document, otherwise you might get an [HTTP 409 <q>document update conflict</q>](/docs/services/Cloudant?topic=cloudant-http#http-status-codes) response.

-*Example instructions for using HTTP to delete a replication document:*
+### Example instructions for using HTTP to delete a replication document

 ```http
 DELETE /_replicator/replication-doc?rev=1-...
 HTTP/1.1
 ```
 {: codeblock}

-*Example instructions for deleting a replication document, the command line:*
+### Example instructions for deleting a replication document, the command line

 ```sh
 curl -X DELETE "https://$ACCOUNT.cloudant.com/_replicator/replication-doc?rev=1-..."